What side effects can be expected from undergoing cancer treatment?

 - In the hospital, you will be given mouth care products and instructions on how to use them.
 You will use two types of mouth rinses daily to keep your mouth clean.
 You are expected to perform your mouth care independently several times a day.

 - Do not use commercial mouthwashes or lozenges.

 - Patients can brush their teeth after each meal with a small, soft toothbrush and fluoride toothpaste.

-- Prepare a gargle by dissolving ¼ teaspoon each of salt and baking soda into 8 ounces of warm water.
+- When home, prepare a gargle by dissolving ¼ teaspoon each of salt and baking soda into 8 ounces of warm water.
 Rinse your mouth and gargle with this solution at least 4 to 6 times a day, especially after meals and before going to bed.